Severan Bridge

 The Severan Bridge (also known as Chabinas Bridge or Cendere Bridge or Septimius Severus Bridge; Cendere Köprüsü) is a late Roman bridge located near the ancient city of Arsameia (today Eskikale), 55 km north east of Adıyaman in southeastern Turkey.
 It spans the Cendere Çayı (Chabinas Creek), a tributary of Kâhta Creek, on provincial road 02-03 from Kâhta to Sincik in Adıyaman Province.
 This bridge was described and pictured in 1883 by archeologists Osman Hamdi Bey and Osgan Efendi.
-It is also has a photo and description in David George Hogarth's Wandering Scholar In The Levant, publ 1896, Chapter 4, a description of an 1894 visit (preface).
+It has a photo and description in David George Hogarth's Wandering Scholar.

 Description and history

 The bridge is constructed as a simple, unadorned, single arch on two rocks at the narrowest point of the creek.
 At 34.2 m clear span, the structure is quite possibly the second largest extant Roman arch bridge.
 It is 120 m long and 7 m wide.

 The bridge was rebuilt by the Legio XVI Gallica, garrisoned in the ancient city of Samosata (today Samsat) to begin a war with Parthia.
 Commagenean cities built four Corinthian columns on the bridge, in honor of the Roman Emperor Lucius Septimius Severus (193–211), his second wife Julia Domna, and their sons Caracalla and Publius Septimius Geta as stated on the inscription in Latin on the bridge.
 Two columns on the Kâhta side are dedicated to Septimius Severus himself and his wife, and two more on the Sincik side are dedicated to Caracalla and Geta, all in 9–10 m in height.
 Geta's column, however, was removed after his assassination by his brother Caracalla, who damned Geta's memory and ordered his name to be removed from all inscriptions.

 The Severan Bridge is situated within one of the most important national parks in Turkey, which contains Nemrut Dağı with the famous remains of Commagene civilization on top, declared as World Cultural Heritage site by UNESCO.
 In 1997, the bridge was restored.
 Vehicular traffic was restricted to 5 tons or less.
 The bridge is now closed to vehicles, and a new road bridge has been built 500 m east of the old bridge.